imgopi41/Railway-Database/README.md

 **V. Application & Future enhancements****

-This Railway Database can be implemented with extra data.
+This Railway Database can be further implemented with extra rows and columns with unique data.